oronboni/Infra/ClusterCreationLab/ClusterCreationLab.md

 ![AzureApplicationCreateSecret1](Images/AzureApplicationCreateSecret1.png)
 ![AzureApplicationCreateSecret2](Images/AzureApplicationCreateSecret2.png)

-Give the application `Owner` permissions on the subscription.
+**Give the application `Owner` permissions on the subscription.
+Owner permissions are necessary to continue with the following steps.**  ([Azure documentation](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal))

 Make sure you have the following properties saved:
 ```
 - Application client ID
 - Application secret